cits5501/cits5501.github.io/assets/workshops/workshop04-solutions.md

 then they certainly won't have prime path coverage.

-One useful path is the path ABG, which will get exercised when we pass in the empty.
+One useful path is the path ABG, which will get exercised when we pass in the empty string.
 This is a useful test because it reveals a problem with the code -- passing in empty strings causes an exception to be thrown when we reach line 9 (the `.charAt` call fails).